 As well as writing several monographs and articles on Shakespeare, Stuart is on the editorial board of the Routledge journal Shakespeare, and was elected Head of the British Shakespeare Association (2010-2016).
 Stuart is also a contributor to the 2017 Guinness Book of World Records and General Editor (with Bridget Escolme) of the Palgrave series Shakespeare in Practice, which aims to bring a theatre studies approach to the study of Shakespeare in performance.

-Beyond Shakespeare Studies, I have a reputation for my work pioneering various undergraduate research projects.
-I am one of the founders of the British Conference on Undergraduate Research (bcur.org), which meets annually at a different university and also hosts an annual event in Westminster, Posters in Parliament.
-I speak regularly at conferences around the world about the importance of undergraduate research and I have been an international advisor to the Australasian Conference on Undergraduate Research.
-In 2013 I won a £240,000 grant from the HEFCE Catalyst Fund to support the growth of BCUR.
+Beyond Shakespeare Studies, Stuart have a reputation for his work pioneering various undergraduate research projects.
+He is one of the founders of the British Conference on Undergraduate Research (bcur.org), which meets annually at a different university and also hosts an annual event in Westminster, Posters in Parliament.
+Stuart speaks regularly at conferences around the world about the importance of undergraduate research and has been an international advisor to the Australasian Conference on Undergraduate Research.
+In 2013, Stuart won a £240,000 grant from the HEFCE Catalyst Fund to support the growth of BCUR.

 Peter Hall - Stuart is currently writing a biography of Peter Hall for Bloomsbury

 Shakespeare and Cultures of Performance - Several articles and book chapters already published on this – the next article will be on Shakespeare and Battle Re-enactments

 Shakespeare and Jazz - This is a commission for Oxford University Press.

 Jazz Festivals - Stuart leads the Preston Jazz and Improvisation Festival